-As audit fees are often reviewed after changing auditors, the CPAAOB analyzed pre- and post-transfer fees, finding differences in the margin of rise or fall in them depending on the scale of new accounting auditors.
+As audit fees are often reviewed after changing auditors, the CPAAOB analyzed pre- and post-transfer fees for 200 cases of changes in auditors at listed domestic companies that submitted timely disclosure from July 2022 to June 2023, and found that the differences in the margin of rise or fall in them depending on the scale of new accounting auditors.

 Audit fees often rise in changes to bigger audit firms.

-In moves from an office to another of the same scale, fees rose in about 40% transfers (31 of 74cases) but dropped in some 40% (34of 74cases).
-In changes to a smaller firm, audit fees decreased in approximately 80% (111 of 148 cases).
-Changes from a large-sized audit firm to a small or medium-sized firm resulted in audit fee falls in some 90% (82of94cases).
+In moves from an audit firm to another of the same scale, fees rose in about 40% of transfers (27 of 66 cases) but dropped in some 40% (29 of 66 cases).

+In changes to a smaller firm, audit fees decreased in approximately 80% (99 of 126 cases).
+Changes from a large-sized audit firm to a small or medium-sized firm resulted in audit fee falls in some 90% (74 of 85 cases).